evoth/blog-content/posts/2023-06-27_chatgpt/index.md

 ## June 27, 2023

-I've just started writing material for this website{{< sidenote >}}It was [this article](/posts/2023-06-27_projects-intro), if you were wondering{{< /sidenote >}}, and to be honest I'm writing in a more formal style than I would usually write.
+I've just started writing material for this website{{< sidenote >}}It was [this article](/posts/2023-06-27_projects-intro), if you were wondering{{< /sidenote >}}, and I think I've been writing in a more formal style than I would usually write.
 Then I realized that it almost sounds like something ChatGPT would write.
-So I thought I would start a log of my current thoughts on ChatGPT; not an all-encompassing dissertation on the matter or anything, simply my current thoughts and how (if at all) I currently use it.
+So I thought I would start a log of my current thoughts on ChatGPT; not a comprehensive exploration of the topic, but simply my current thoughts and how (if at all) I currently use it.

 ### Current Usage

 {{< todo >}}Add ChatGPT stats (interactive chart shortcode??){{< /todo >}}
 As of today, here's a chart of every message I've exchanged with ChatGPT ({{< todo >}}(Sidenote?)
 Link to a gist of the code I used or something (code snippets section??){{< /todo >}}):

 As you can see, {{< todo >}}say something about data{{< /todo >}}.
 Up to this point, I've really only used ChatGPT as a novelty, or at most a lazier version of Google search.
-In this way, as many people on [r/ChatGPT](https://www.reddit.com/r/ChatGPT) will tell you, I'm not using it to its fullest potential, and worse, I'm falling behind.
+In this way, I'm not using it to its fullest potential, and worse, I could be falling behind{{< sidenote >}}At least some of the anecdotes on [r/ChatGPT](https://www.reddit.com/r/ChatGPT) are to be believed{{< /sidenote >}}.
 So, if ChatGPT is so game-changing, why am I not using it?

 ### Reluctance, "Purity", and Technology

-Honestly, a large part of it is because I'm scared.
-I know how big of a deal generative AI is, and I know that it will likely change the way we think about language, creativity, and communication itself.
+A large part of it is because I'm scared.
+Generative AI is likely the most pivotal advancement in artificial intelligence thus far, and I know that it will likely change the way we think about language, creativity, and communication itself.

 However, it feels *comfortable* to pretend that it might as well not exist, to tell myself that I can function as an employee, creator, and human living in society without the aid of a word generating machine.
 It feels *purer* somehow to say no, to tell myself that by abstaining I'm preventing myself from developing an inevitable dependence on something to which I can export my thinking, creativity, and whatever other intellectual chores that were previously responsibilities only I could fulfill as someone with a uniquely human mind.